AuroraÕs Tale

 Aurora had one chance.
 To its annoyance the Hall, even after three thousand years, had yet to discover a truly effective counter to the Charge.
 It had discovered that if a Charge could be caught before, or in the midst of forming then it would be broken

 Though both sides were out of effective GAR range, her protectorates were already doing a fair job of splitting the enemy.
-But Arions were trained to assemble the Charge under fire.
+But Aureans were trained to assemble the Charge under fire.
 The golden death streaking up from aeneucrete spires was nothing they werenÕt prepared for.

 For that matter, neither was she; but that didnÕt stop Aurora killing them in droves.
-Arions were only the second-finest warriors in the galaxy and unlike them she was fighting for something; her protectorate, and her love.
+Aureans were only the second-finest warriors in the galaxy and unlike them she was fighting for something; her protectorate, and her love.

 She dived again.
-Some Arions fired at her, some GARÕs splashed off her chest, none stopped her.
+Some Aureans fired at her, some GARÕs splashed off her chest, none stopped her.
 Missiles exploded, dirt fountained.
 Death flashed back and forth between the sides and all the while the line was forming.

 Then it was no longer forming and there was a terrible moment of stillness even as she eradicated file after file and as the massed legions of black clad troops tensed themselves.
 Then the moment was gone in a single wave of motion, the line broke and surged forward, flooding the green slope beneath a treacle black sea of flesh and armour.